ivanorot/CS530_Project3/README.md

 >
 >run the executable:
 >
->                parser [<filetoparse>.txt]
+>                parser [<filetoparsed>.txt]

-upon execution, the program will generate the appropriate XE source file and the XE listing file.
+upon execution, the program will output to the console each line that is read from the incoming file then determine and output, right after the line that was read, whether it is valid or invalid statement.
+If it is an invalid statment, it will also output a list errors found in the statement.

-An output example of this, using some test files, can be found in the "Test Result" section.
+An output example of this, using our `testing.txt` file, can be found in the "Test Result" section.

 ***